 A container image is a ready-to-run software package, containing everything needed to run an application: the code and any runtime it requires, application and system libraries, and default values for any essential settings.

-By design, a container is immutable: you cannot change the code of a container that is already running.
-If you have a containerized application and want to make changes, you need to build a new image that includes the change, then recreate the container to start from the updated image.
+Containers are intended to be stateless and immutable: you should not change the code of a container that is already running.
+If you have a containerized application and want to make changes, the correct process is to build a new image that includes the change, then recreate the container to start from the updated image.

 The container runtime is the software that is responsible for running containers.